kubawini/rc-hw1/README.md

 ## Task 2

+---

 ### How to run it?

-- Uncomment code from task 2
+- Uncomment code between `# --- execution ---` marks
+- Run the script
+- Comment code between `# --- execution ---` marks

 ### Discussion of results